-2023 has been a significant year for Southern Palladium with an extensive exploration programme now well underway at the Company's (70%) Bengwenyama project, which is situated on the Eastern Limb of the Bushveld Complex in South Africa.
-This complex hosts approximately 72% of the world's platinum group metals ("PGMs"), and the prospecting right is nestled amongst major platinum and chrome producers.
+2024 has again been a significant year for Southern Palladium with an exploration programme now completed and a Preliminary Feasibility Study nearing completion at the Company's (70%) Bengwenyama project, which is situated on the Eastern Limb of the Bushveld Complex in South Africa.
+This complex hosts approximately 72% of the world's platinum group metals ("PGMs"), and the project is nestled in prime PGM mining real estate amongst major platinum and chrome producers.